rudifa/30AutoLayoutBestPractices/README.md

 Look, no errors!

-What a pleasure to select one constraint at a time and view it in 3 ways (scene - views list, design view, Size Inspector).
+What a pleasure to select one constraint at a time and view it in 3 places (the Document Outline scene list of views, the Canvas, the Size Inspector).

 Bonus: my 4 colored views look good on all 4 previews for devices of different sizes.